How to Render and Clean Beeswax

 For those of you who aren’t yet beekeepers, wax cappings are produced by the worker bees for the purpose of capping their cells of honey.
 In order to harvest that honey, a Beekeeper must carefully remove these cappings.

 While honey is very precious, beeswax cappings are even more so!
 We use it to make candles and reusable food wraps.
-Because of its anti-inflammatory, antibacterial, and antiviral benefits we also use it in many of our soaps and skin care products.
-Beeswax protects the skin while allowing it to breath.
+Because of its anti-inflammatory, antibacterial, and antiviral benefits, we also use it in many of our soaps and skin care products.
+Beeswax protects the skin while allowing it to breathe.

-According to the university of Arkansas division of Agriculture, it takes many bees working together to produce and form the honeycomb.
-Those bees must consume at least eight pounds of honey in order to metabolize one pound of wax!
+According to the University of Arkansas Division of Agriculture, it takes many bees working together to produce and form the honeycomb.
+Those bees must consume at least eight pounds of honey to metabolize one pound of wax!

 Supplies for Rendering Beeswax

 It is important to note that beeswax is a very sticky substance.
-It’s residue will remain on the items you use to render it.
-For this reason, we suggest you use “old” items you don’t mind being ruined for any other purpose other than rendering beeswax.
+Its residue will remain on the items you use to render it.
+For this reason, we suggest you use “old” items you don’t mind being ruined for purposes other than rendering beeswax.

 • A large old metal pot